No. 5 Flying Training School RAF: Fourth formation

-No. 5 Flying Training School, (5 FTS), reformed at RAF Oakington (5 miles NW of Cambridge) on 1 June 1954.
-Its initial role was to convert trainee pilots to jets using De Havilland Vampire T.5 single seat jets and Vampire T.11 twin-seat jets.
+No. 5 Flying Training School, (5 FTS), reformed at RAF Oakington on 1 June 1954 from No. 206 Advanced Flying School RAF.
+Its initial role was to convert trainee pilots to jets using de Havilland Vampire T.5 single seat jets and Vampire T.11 twin-seat jets.
 In March 1962 these types were exchanged for the Vickers Varsity T.1 twin piston-engine navigational trainers.
 The school took new graduates who had completed basic pilot training and provided further training in the handling of multi-engine aircraft as a precursor to posting onto Bomber or Transport squadrons/units.
 The Varsity remained in service with 5 FTS until early in 1974 when it was replaced in the role by the Scottish Aviation Jetstream T.1.
 5 FTS was disbanded on 31 December 1974 when the need for training on piston engined aircraft reduced.
 The airfield was then closed, becoming a British Army barracks.